Fleatech-Sci/webthing-arduino-0.3.0/README.md

 ```

 ## Configuration

+* With updates to ArduinoJson V7.x.x, JSON buffers are now dynamic.
+Refer to
+  Arduino Json documentation.

 * If you have a complex device with large thing descriptions, you may need to
   increase the size of the JSON buffers.
 The buffer sizes are configurable as